-The COVID-19 crisis is devastating for thousands of restaurant-industry workers who have lost their jobs and rely on every paycheck to afford necessities like food, transportation, baby products and medicine.
+The COVID-19 crisis continues to be devastating for thousands of restaurant-industry workers who have lost their jobs or have had to reduce their hours.
+So many of these workers rely on every paycheck to afford necessities like food, transportation, baby products and medicine.

-The need is enormous, and the money the fund distributes is limited to what we raise in the days and weeks ahead.
-While our goal is to help as many people as possible, priority is given to applicants most in need, and the order applications are received.
+Our goal has always been to help as many people as possible, with priority given to applicants most in need, and the order in which applications are received.

 “People who work in restaurants have a genuine desire to make people happy.
 One day everything was okay, and the next day everything’s gone.
 I don’t have anything to back me up.
 I need money.
 If this goes on for another two months, I will have nothing.”